realm/realm-java/README.md

 There are also a number of environment variables that serve to enable or disable special features during building:

-Set `TIGHTDB_ENABLE_MEM_USAGE` to a nonempty value to enable reporting of memory usage.
+Set `TIGHTDB_ENABLE_MEM_USAGE` to a nonempty value during the build step to enable reporting of memory usage.

 Setting up a project